bregman-arie/devops-exercises/README.md

 <details>
 <summary>Have you ever caused a service outage? (or broke a working project, tool, ...?)</summary><br><b>

-If you worked in this area for more than 5 areas it's hard to imagine the answer would be no. It also doesn't have to be big service outage.
+If you worked in this area for more than 5 years it's hard to imagine the answer would be no. It also doesn't have to be big service outage.
 Maybe you merged some code that broke a project or its tests.
 Simply focus on what you learned from such experience.
 </b></details>

 <details>